The Raspberry Pi 4 is a game changer. Up until the previous generation, there were doubts. No more.

 Yodeck RPi4 Support

 As soon as the Raspberry Pi 4 was announced, we started working non-stop until we release a beta version of our software that works on the Raspberry Pi 4.
-If you have a Raspberry Pi 4 and want to try it out with Yodeck, you will soon find instructions and the download link here.
+If you have a Raspberry Pi 4 and want to try it out with Yodeck, you will find instructions and a download link here.
 Hopefully, after some heavy testing, we will release a final version of our RPi4-compatible software in August.
 Around September, we will switch exclusively to the new version of the software for all Raspberry Pi versions.

 Yodeck Shipping out RPi4